 Looking for an easy, convenient, and nutritious breakfast?
-Make these protein overnight oats!
+Try these protein overnight oats (aka proats)!
 A nutritious and delicious breakfast could not be easier than this!

 One of the biggest objections I hear about eating breakfast is time.
 No time to prepare it and no time to eat it before heading out the door.

-I love overnight oats because they're the perfect breakfast for the time-crunched!
+I love proats because they're the perfect breakfast for the time-crunched!
 They're made the night before and all you have to do in the morning is grab it from the refrigerator.

 Not only that but it’s got all of the nutrition bases covered.